- Clayton Heights 188 St Physiotherapy & Sports Injury Clinic

 - Nishi Therapy– activating certain bodily functions, works for pregnant women and cancer patients

-- Facial/Hand Acupuncture(Cosmetic Acupuncture)– prevent and correct the signs of aging on the face and treat skin conditions and holographic micro-meridian correcting body’s energetic imbalances
+- Facial/Hand Acupuncture(Cosmetic Acupuncture)– prevent and correct the signs of aging on the face and treat skin conditions and holographic micro-meridian correcting the body’s energetic imbalances

 - Scalp/Auricular Acupuncture – skilled in using fine needles placed on the scalp in achieving desired therapeutic effects and stimulating acupuncture points on the external ear surface to diagnose and treat health conditions in other areas of the body

 - Yin Yang Pulse Diagnosis & Tonification Sedation Stimulation Method– Distinguish between deficiency and excess of internal organs